Legal March Madness Betting Guide For 2021

-No two words evoke emotion out college basketball fans more than "March Madness."
-Utter those words and fans, office workers, and handicappers from all around the country will immediately start trying to predict and bet on which team will cut down the nets and win the national championship.
+No two words evoke emotion in college basketball fans more than "March Madness."
+Utter those words and folks from all walks of life will immediately begin thinking about betting on NCAA Basketball and which team will cut down the nets and win the national championship.

 Is It Legal To Bet On March Madness Basketball In The US?